HermesPasser/HermesPasser.github.io/README.md

-# Gl·dio CÌtrico
+# Gl√°dio C√≠trico

-My dev site with information about my projects and lab to my front-end tests written in Jekyll, [click here](https://hermespasser.github.io) to see the website.
+a lab to my front-end tests written in Jekyll, [click here](https://hermespasser.github.io) to see the website.